 Many well-intentioned managers have a fundamental misunderstanding about velocity.
-They think it is a measure of how hard the scrum team is working.
-That’s not what it is at all.
-Velocity is a measure of the rate at which the team is delivering stories.
-If the team worked long and hard on 5 stories but delivered none, then their velocity is zero.
+They think it is a measure of how hard the scrum team is working or how much they are producing.
+Neither of these is correct.
+Velocity is a tool for predictability.

 Velocity is a great tool for predicting what the team can deliver in the future, so long as the story points aren’t being inflated.
 If a user story that the team estimates as five story points today is not approximately as much work as five-point stories estimated in the past, then predictability is lost.
 Everybody loses.